MicrosoftDocs/visualstudio-docs/docs/ide/code-styles-and-quick-actions.md

 ![Code style settings for format document in Visual Studio 2017](media/format-document-settings-experiment.png)

 > [!TIP]
+> Rules configured with a severity of **None** don't participate in code cleanup but can be individually applied via the **Quick Actions and Refactorings** menu.

-> The first time you trigger the **Format Document** command, a yellow info bar prompts you to configure your code cleanup settings.
+The first time you trigger the **Format Document** command, a yellow info bar prompts you to configure your code cleanup settings.

 ::: moniker-end